pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 <!-- -->

 -   **SXP Item clause**.
-We can have the following sequence an unbounded number of times:
+We can have an unbounded number of SXPTransfer, each one representing a single exchange between two parties.
+An SXPTransfer contains the following sequence:
     -   SXP Item.
 A reference to the [SXP Item](/wiki/Items_Specification "wikilink") that will be exchanged.
     -   Delivery instructions.
 Delivery information associated to the